salvillalon45/TicTacToe-theOdinProject/README.md

-# theOdinProject-TicTacToe
+# Tic Tac Toe
-[TheOdinProject: Javascript] - Project: Tic Tac Toe
+[The Odin Project: Javascript] - Project: Tic Tac Toe

 # Summary
 Making a Tic Tac Toe game you can play in your browser!